 Consent for Therapy and Other Participation Terms

-This document contains important information about the professional services and business policies of both your Lyra Clinical Associates (LCA) therapist, and Lyra Clinical Associates P.C.
+This document contains important information about the professional services and business policies of both your Lyra Clinical Associates (“LCA”) therapist, and Lyra Clinical Associates P.C.
 Please read it carefully and discuss any questions you have with your therapist.
 By signing this form, you are representing that you have read this document, understand the information found in it, and you agree to comply with it, as applicable.

 Confidentiality: Your therapist and LCA take your privacy and confidentiality very seriously.
 LCA complies with Federal and California laws regarding confidentiality of client information.
 LCA’s Notice of Privacy Practices details how we use any information we collect, including for treatment, coordination of care, payment and other business operations.
 We will minimize the amount of information we share without your express consent, however we want to bring your attention to certain circumstances in which we may disclose details of your care:

 • Your therapist may share information about your assessment and treatment with the clinical team at LCA in a way that minimizes the sharing of your personal information to only that necessary to ensure that we are providing you with the most effective care possible and/or to improve your experience with our services.
-You may let us know that you do not want your information shared in this way by speaking with your provider.

 • In certain circumstances, your therapist is required by law to inform legal authorities, or potentially impacted individuals, regarding the following possibilities: